While Satan's binding for a thousand years is not his ultimate judgment, it will relieve humanity of a huge weight of spiritual oppression.

-While the church of God has long taught that the azazel goat of Leviticus 16 represents Satan bearing part of the blame for man's sins, the present series has shown that this view has no biblical support.
-David Grabbe concludes the series with several common questions posed by those who have desired additional clarification of some of the issues involved in the subject.
+While the church of God has long taught that the azazel goat of Leviticus 16 represents Satan, this traditional view has no biblical support.

 Atonement, a day of fasting, pictures the binding of Satan and man's resultant unity with God.
 This study shows why this step in God's plan is so vital!

 The cleansing of Joshua's filthy robes in Zechariah 3 is a future application of the cleansing in Leviticus 16, when Jesus Christ cleanses Israel in the future.

 The world will learn that God judges—that He has the ultimate decision over everything.
 After Satan is bound, God will bring about seven reconcilements.

 The Day of Atonement is not about Satan, but about the complete cleansing from sins through Christ.
 The Passover is not a sin offering, but a peace offering.

 Rather than representing Russia and China, Gog of Magog may be a demon who will be driving the Beast and those who have accepted the mark of the Beast.

 Our calling resembles walking headlong into dangerous, deadly storm currents.
 Satan and his demons are fighting against God and those who belong to Him.

 Kim Myers, asking us how we endured this past year in the pressure cooker, suggests that brethren in the greater church of God have been dealing with horrendous health trials, financial trials, and continuous frustrations, almost tempting us to give up.
 In. . .

 The fall holy days picture various judgments by God, bringing about liberty, reconciliation, regathering, and restoration.